Stop the Black Ram Project

 Black Ram is one of five massive logging projects, covering more than 300,000 acres, stacked on top of one another on the Kootenai National Forest’s western side.

-The Forest Service has admitted the 25 or fewer grizzly bears left in the relatively isolated Yaak Valley ecosystem, already threatened by unsustainable logging across the Canadian border, are likely to be adversely affected.
+The Forest Service has admitted the 25 or fewer grizzlies left in the relatively isolated Yaak Valley ecosystem, already threatened by unsustainable logging across the Canadian border, are likely to be adversely affected.
 The project will do so in part by increasing road density standards above thresholds meant to protect bears for up to 10 years.
 With more roads and disturbance come more opportunities for human-bear conflicts, with often deadly consequences for grizzlies.
 Bear experts in the U.S. and Canada have raised the alarm about the project.

 Old and mature forests, and the soil they nourish and that nourishes them, are champions of carbon storage and could play a key role in buffering against the threat of catastrophic climate change.
 Logging old forests, as proposed at Black Ram, significantly reduces the rate at which the forest stores carbon.
 Wildfires, which the Black Ram and similar projects purport to prevent, annually cause less damage to carbon storage than does logging.